vuejs/vue-cli/docs/plugin-dev-ui.md

 Plugin actions are calls sent between the cli-ui (browser) and plugins (nodejs).

+> For example, you might have a button in a custom component (see [Client addon](#client-addon)) which calls some nodejs code on the server using this API.

 In the `ui.js` file in the plugin (nodejs), you can use two methods from `PluginApi`:

 ```js